Greece Moments Greece Moments

 A sunset to fall in love with

-So far, gastronomy has not been dedicated to international tourism as it is on the other Cycladic islands.
-So you will find on the menus the typical Greek cuisine and the prices for tzatziki, Greek salad & Co. are still below the level of the neighboring islands.
+So far, the gastronomy here has not been tailored to international tourism as it has on the other Cycladic islands.
+So you’ll find typical Greek cuisine on the menus, and the prices for tzatziki, Greek salad & Co. are still below the level of the neighbouring islands.

-It is interesting that even in small coastal towns there was usually always a café or tavern open in the low season, which we appreciated very much on Kythnos and which is not a matter of course on less touristy islands.
-The largest selection of restaurants can be found in Merichas and Loutra, from the souvlaki bar to the noble restaurant.
+Interestingly, even in small coastal towns there was usually a café or tavern open in the low season, which we appreciated very much on Kythnos — and which is by no means a given on less touristy islands.
+The largest selection of restaurants can be found in Merichas and Loutra, ranging from souvlaki bars to upscale restaurants.

 Restaurants Tavernen Kythnos Empfehlung